-The return of cooler temperatures boosts your dependency on home heating equipment every fall.
-If your furnace isn’t working properly, it might become a fire hazard and jeopardize your family’s safety.
+The return of cold temperatures increases your dependence on home heating equipment every fall.
+If your furnace isn’t working properly, it might develop into a fire hazard and endanger your family’s safety.

-As stated by the National Fire Protection Association (NFPA), heating systems like furnaces are a leading source of home fires, leading to approximately 50,000 blazes, 500 civilian deaths and more than $1 billion in significant property damage every year.
-Space heaters and fireplaces start most of the fires involving heating equipment, but central heaters, like furnaces, are responsible for just about 12% of these blazes.
-Learn the most likely causes of furnace fires and how to prevent them.
+As stated by the National Fire Protection Association (NFPA), heating systems are a top factor of home fires, contributing to nearly 50,000 blazes, 500 civilian deaths and more than $1 billion in direct property damage every year.
+Space heaters and fireplaces generate most of the fires affecting heating equipment, but central heaters, like furnaces, are liable for around 12% of these blazes.
+Learn more about the most likely causes of furnace fires and how to prevent them.

-Old furnaces are more vulnerable to safety concerns since they could be manufactured differently and fall into disrepair over the years.
-Still, whether your furnace is more than a decade old or brand new, you should be familiar with these causes of furnace fires.
+Older furnaces are more exposed to safety problems because they might be configured differently and settle into disrepair through the years.
+Nevertheless, whether your furnace is more than a decade old or brand new, you should be aware of these causes of furnace fires.